The Haters (film): Production

 On March 1, 2015, Elmira Harutyunyan entered to star in an untitled film which was to be directed by Annie Amirjanian.
 The film will be Amirjanian's and Harutyunyan's debut.
 Later on March 2 Marianna Mkhchyan joined the cast of the film which by then had been given the title The Haters.
 Mary Stepanyan joined the cast on June 24.
 All the other cast members joined the cast of The Haters later in June.
 Before Stepanyan joined the project it was planned Marianna Movsesyan to play Sarah.
-Movsesyan joined the cast on March 4 but in the end she didn't come on board and the co-authors of the project decided to invite Stepanyan to play Sarah and soon she entered negotiations to star in The Haters.
+Movsesyan joined the cast on March 4 but in the end she did not come on board and the co-authors of the project decided to invite Stepanyan to play Sarah and soon she entered negotiations to star in The Haters.

 Filming

 The start date for principal photography was announced on July 1, 2015 in Ajapnyak District, Yerevan, Armenia.
 Filming locations will include Nor-Nork 6th micro-district, Yerevan, Armenia.
 The Haters will be produced by Annie Amirjanian and Elmira Harutyunyan who are the founders of the Buddy pictures.
 Buddy Pictures is also the worldwide distributor of The Haters.